ProfessorStrenn/JavaCoreTemplate/readme.md

-# JAVA CORE TEMPLATE - QUICKSTART

-To start each project in Intellij IDEA:
+# TO START EACH PROJECT IN INTELLIJ:

 1. **File | New | Project from Version Control...** (or Get from VCS at the Welcome window).
 2. Enter `https://github.com/ProfessorStrenn/JavaCoreTemplate` for the URL.
-3. Change the last Directory element from ` javaCoreTemplate` to the name of your project - e.g. `MMarciano_RockCountdown_F35`.
+3. Change the last Directory element from `JavaCoreTemplate` to the name of your project - e.g. `MMarciano_RockCountdown_F35`.
 4. Clone.